 - Super Paradise: a beautiful cove with blonde sand, turquoise waters, umbrellas, and sunbeds.
 Definitely a must-see.

 - Paradise: the most popular beach on the island, known for its all-day parties and DJ nights.
-It has umbrellas, sunbeds as well as diving and water sports clubs.
+It has umbrellas, sunbeds as well as diving and water sports facilities.

 A typical summer day at the beach of Elia, on the south coast of Mykonos